How Can I Tell if My Homes Air Quality is Bad?

-If you’re unsure whether your Lexington house has poor indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Lexington house has unhealthy indoor air quality (IAQ), it likely does.

-We spend much of our time indoors.
-As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses may be 2–5 times more contaminated than outdoors, which may create long-term health concerns.
+We are indoors a lot.
+In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which could create long-term health issues.

-We’ve put together a list of the most frequent causes of bad IAQ, the issues they create and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your residence, we advise chatting with a specialist like James Heating & A/C, Inc about which solutions are a good fit for your family.
+We’ve made a list of the most ordinary sources of poor IAQ, the issues they create and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your home, we suggest consulting with a professional like James Heating & A/C, Inc about which options are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals leaked by everyday household products.
+Volatile organic compounds, or VOCs, are vapors released by everyday household things.

 • Furniture